 The friendly folk at Grangers have chocolate fondant down pat.
 You can expect molten chocolate to ooze from the centre of the pudding as you spoon into it.
 The baked dessert is served with almond ice cream and salted caramel sauce.
 Chocolate and salted caramel…could there be a better combo?
 Nope, probably not.

-Pumpkin Pie at Federal Delicatessen
+Chocolate Cherry Pie at Federal Delicatessen

 Crème Brûlée At Ostro